iWatger/iwatger/README.md

 # Hi, my name is Ethan Fox

-I am an undergraduate student at the College of Electrical and Computer Engineering at Georgia Tech, and I am from rural North Georgia.
+I am an undergraduate student at the College of Electrical and Computer Engineering at Georgia Tech.
+I find making software for Apple platforms super interesting and fun :)

 ## Current Areas of Focus
 Just a list of stuff that have been in my life recently